-Once you have dedicated time and effort to creating a story, assembling a team, and building a crowd for your crowdsourcing project, it is imperative that you keep the momentum going.
+Once you have dedicated time and effort to create a story, assembling a team, and building a crowd for your crowdsourcing project, it is imperative that you keep the momentum going.
 Communicate directly with your crowd, and encourage collaboration.
 Beyond a continual messaging strategy through email or an automated platform system like that of HeroX.com, you might want to share relevant information and news stories with your community, as well as compelling biographies of current competitors, etc. This constant contact keeps the group feeling like things are happening, especially during long stretches between the beginning and close of a submission phase.
 Public voting is another great way to garner attention and create excitement within your community.

 After all this -- still think you can handle it?
 A crowdsourcing project is a big commitment, and it helps to have somebody with experience on your side.
 So if you have got the vision, but need some help with...the other stuff...try HeroX and the crowdsourcing services we provide: both supported by real people and those built right into the platform!